FriendsOfBehat/VariadicExtension/README.md

             FriendsOfBehat\VariadicExtension: ~
     ```

-3. Boom! :boom: Your Behat contexts are able to use variadic arguments in steps definitions!
+3. You can use variadic arguments in steps definitions!

     ```php
     /**